Open-Systems-Pharmacology/docs/part-4/setting-up-simulation.md

 The list of warnings and errors is constantly updated, i.e. if a warning is resolved, the entry is removed from the list.
 Likewise the viewer can be hidden or shown by pressing the **Notification** button in the _Views_ section of the _Building block_ section of the page.

-Warning Non-fatal inconsistency.
+#### Warning: Non-fatal inconsistency.
 Warnings are generated, for example, in these cases:

 - References in formulas for non-essential objects like observers are faulty.
 In this case, the affected observer is simply omitted in the created simulation.